 They often work better as individual contributors, given that empathy is a key aspect of being a successful manager, and the perception that your manager genuinely cares about your well-being is one of the strongest predictors of employee job satisfaction.
-Thus, individuals who strongly exhibit these traits and have to interact regularly with others often need to be specially managed in order to ensure their success and the well-being of those around them.
-Using the Performance-Values Matrix described in Part 1 is a key management structure to reinforce prosocial behavior and punish antisocial behavior.
+Thus, individuals who strongly exhibit Dark Triad traits and have to regularly interact with others often need to be specially managed in order to ensure both their personal success and the well-being of those around them.
+Using the Performance-Values Matrix is a helpful management structure to reinforce prosocial behavior and punish antisocial behavior.

 It’s important to note that there are exceptional CEOs with these traits that are still wildly successful and admired.
-In the potential case of Steve Jobs, he was also an incredibly talented visionary with a complimentary talented team.
-Being surrounded by operational leaders with high emotional intelligence (EQ) can help balance the high IQs (and temperaments) of visionary CEOs and steadily steer unicorn companies forward.
+In the case of Steve Jobs, he exhibited these traits, but he was also an incredibly talented visionary with a complementary team.
+Being surrounded by operational leaders with high emotional intelligence (EQ) can help balance the high IQs and temperaments of visionary CEOs and steadily steer unicorn companies forward.

 In case you take such success as an excuse to flaunt your darker traits as a leader, just remember: you are not Steve Jobs.
 Unlike a renaissance prince, as a CEO, it is much better to be loved than feared.
 Effective leaders must embody the light by understanding and managing the darker traits of their employees.

-Continued in Part 3: Breaking Bad: Why Good People Become Evil Bosses
+Continued in Part 3: Why Good People Become Evil Bosses